The Travel Documents People Forget (and Where to Keep Each One)

 Store digitally, offline, and encrypted

 Store these on your phone using an offline, encrypted app - not your camera roll, not Google Photos, not iCloud.
-This way, if your physical documents go missing, you've still got everything you need to contact your embassy and prove who you are.
+If your physical documents go missing, you've still got everything you need to contact your embassy and prove who you are.

 How to Keep Travel Insurance Details Accessible

-Most travellers buy travel insurance but forget to make the policy details immediately accessible.
-If a medical emergency or lost baggage happens abroad, you need your policy number and emergency contact number without fumbling through emails or your booking confirmation.
+Most travellers buy travel insurance but forget to make the policy details immediately accessible - which means when a medical emergency or lost baggage happens abroad, you're fumbling through emails rather than calling for help.

 Specific details to have on hand, both on paper and digitally: